North Woods Project:

 The digital and analog artifacts developed by the NWP accumulate to a landscape of public memory and meaning-making in the form of a multi-layered mesh of deep-mapping techniques.
 Using location-based technologies, deep-mapping shapes our approach to digital-field methods by sustaining a growing collection of artifacts specifically tied to places.
 Through this method we can practice critical cartography by including participatory design, which expands upon new and existing narratives about space and place from a diverse range of perspectives and knowledge.
 April O’Brien offers a similar method/ology in her work with countermapping (O’Brien, 2024) based on Ulmer’s work with electrate choragraphy (O’Brien, 2020).
 As such, we build from this work to demonstrate how methods from critical cartography can be used for pedagogy in concert with digital environmental communication projects to richly layer information and deepen engagement with places.

+Traditionally, field notes are handwritten or typed, but incorporating digital methods and creative art allows students to connect deeper with their work.
+For this workshop, we handed out pocket-size notebooks, and also framed field notes as transdisciplinary to situate the practice among the art, science, and poetry workshops that were also held over the weekend.
 Learning to take field notes is a process of study, participation, and exploration.
 When I lead field notes workshops, I come from a place of reflection and invitation.
-I typically share examples of my field notes and journals that showcase different methods and approaches.
-I find that passing around the physical copies has an effect of immersion, encouraging participants to engage deeper with the stories I share.
-While sharing these pieces of my past, I encourage participants to view field notes as a piece of personal history, a “gift to their future selves”, rather than a burden of documentation.
+I typically share examples of my field journals to showcase different methods.While sharing these pieces of my past, I encourage participants to view field notes as a piece of personal history, a “gift to their future selves”, rather than a burden of documentation.
+Emphasizing the personal aspect of field notes shifts the objective from fulfilling an assignment to developing their own practice.

 Figure 3.1: Students from the North Woods Conservation and Hiking Club, as well as the DWELL Lab Team, participate in a place-based field notes workshop led by AnnaFaith Jorgensen.
 Photo courtesy of Madison Jones.